sarathraveendran/ImageCompression/README.md

 ============================================================================================
 Compress your image size with just one line of code.
-Add the "ImageHandler.swift" file in your project
+1. Add the "ImageHandler.swift" file in your project

-And just call the following line of code for compress your image size let newImage = ImageHandler().compressImage(image: "Your-Image-Name", compressRatio: 0.9)
+2. Add let newImage = ImageHandler().compressImage(image: "Your-Image-Name", compressRatio: 0.9)

+Thats it..
+Happy Coding :)

 Highlights
 ~~~~~~~~~~